Parnia-sakhaei/Parnia-sakhaei/README.md

 - 👋 Hello, I'm Parnia and currently final year student at Help University in Kuala Lumpur
-- ✨ I'm obsessed with Python and R programmig
+- ✨ I'm obsessed with Full-stack development
-- 👀 Besides, I'm passionate about data science and medical technology -
+- 👀 Besides, I'm passionate about Swift Programming
+-
 <!---
 Parnia-sakhaei/Parnia-sakhaei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.